 A short sale is the third strategy — this is where you sell your home and put the proceeds of the sale toward the amount owing on your mortgage loan.
 A short sale is a preferred method for people facing foreclosure because it is proactive, fast, and very effective.

 - It’s proactive, which means that you take matters into your own hands (that’s a major stress eliminator because so much of the stress of foreclosure comes from the process being completely out of your control).

 - It’s fast — in some cases, you can sell your home in as little as a week!
-That’s also because it’s local: You can get help for foreclosure in Philadelphia since organizations like Cash For The House Now help people going through short sales.
+That’s also because it’s local: You can get help for foreclosure in Haddon Heights since organizations like Cash For The House Now help people going through short sales.

 - It’s very effective because a short sale can completely wipe out (or almost wipe out) the amount owing on your mortgage.
 If there is any amount left over that is not covered by the sale of the property, you’ll be responsible for it (although you can sometimes work out a deal with your lender).